spsanderson/package-downloads/README.md

 # Map of Downloads

 A `leaflet` map of countries where a package has been downloaded.
-The markers will give the country name, display name and the download count.

 ``` r
 mapping_dataset() %>%